 6.1 This requirement takes effect as specified in Registrar’s Requirements 6.3, 6.4 and 6.5.

-6.2 All Instruments set out in Registrar’s Requirements 6.3, 6.4 and 6.5 must be Lodged using an ELN.
+6.2 All Instruments set out in Registrar’s Requirements 6.3, 6.4 and 6.5 must be Lodged using an ELN:

+as an electronic Instrument; or

+if an Instrument or any of the Instruments with which it is to be Lodged as specified in Registrar’s Requirements 6.3, 6.4 and 6.5 cannot be created as an electronic Instrument, as a PDF Document supporting a generic residual document known as ‘Record - Notice -Transfer of Land Act - Section 104’.

 6.3 Subject to Registrar’s Requirements 6.5(e), (f) and (g), where the mortgagee is an ADI:

 a discharge of mortgage signed on or after 1 August 2016, except when the discharge of mortgage is to be Lodged with any transfer of land or mortgage for the same folio(s) of the Register; and